Antigen-1/bdnd/README.md

 bdnd
 ====
 Compress a directory to a single module.
-Subdirectories that contain files will be traced.
-And once a filesystem exception occurs, the process will abort.